 The Winning Strategy: Make the Bank Pay You

-• Enable auto-debit so you never miss a date.
+• Enable auto-debit for the full amount so you never miss a date

-• Never use a card to finance a lifestyle you can’t afford.
+• Never use a credit card to fund a lifestyle you cannot afford

 Final Verdict